 Benefits

-- Led by a professional writer
+- Led by a professional editor and writer

 - Flexible online teaching